Bachelor of Education (B. ED.)

 9. Enrolment Fee 750.00

-(Rupees Sixty five thousand two hundred fifty only)
+(Rupees Fifty one thousand two hundred fifty only)